lf-edge/eve-tpmea/README.md

 See the `cmd/` directory for a runnable client/server demo that exercises the full seal, unseal, counter attestation, key rotation, and read-lock lifecycle.

+Although this is a standalone and independent library, more usage examples can be found in the EVE PCR Prediction repository: https://github.com/zededa/evepcr/tree/main/cmd

 For more information read the documents on [usage](doc/USAGE.md) and [testing](doc/TESTING.md).